 Not only raising awareness but inspiring action, this latest project places an emphasis on the relationship between public art and the climate crisis, a major theme of concern for UP Projects over the past 20 years which has seen it commission innovative sculptural bird boxes, floating gardens, immersive VR works and new mural commissions that advocate for access to clean air.

-Bodies of Water is commissioned and curated by UP Projects working in partnership with The National Trust, and Wigan Council.
-It is generously funded by Arts Council England and supported by Goethe-Institut, with engineering support from Civic Engineers.
+Bodies of Water is commissioned and curated by UP Projects working in partnership with National Trust and Wigan Council.
+It is generously funded by Arts Council England, Art Fund and Vallum Associates, and supported by Goethe-Institut with engineering support from Civic Engineers.

 If you’re interested in receiving any further info about this project, email Communications and Development Coordinator Zoe Scholes at zoe@upprojects.com.